TheMonocledHamster/Hamster-Bot-Prototype/README.md

 </br></br>

 [IMPORTANT] Verify the following while cloning this repo:
-* Both the python and script and .json file are in the 'Bot/' directory.
+* Both the python script and .json file are in the 'Bot/' directory.
 * The folder containing the vosk model is named 'model'.
 * The 'model' folder is in the 'Bot/' directory.